tombigel/dotfiles/README.md

 # Tombigel dotfiles
-Setup for a new Mac
+Setup for a new Mac For Front End Dev and Graphics

 ## Before everything
 * install XCode CLI tools